4 Building analytic pipelines for a data model

 4.3.3 Computing intermediate queries

-Let’s say we want to summarise home runs in the batting table and stike outs in the pitching table by college players attended and their birth year.
+Let’s say we want to summarise home runs in the batting table and stike outs in the pitching table by the college players attended and their birth year.
 We could do this like so:

 players_with_college <- lahman$People |>